drake7707/Drakarah3DPrinter/README.md

 My steps to convert to stealthchanger are [here](journey-to-stealthchanger.md)

 ### Software additions
+ - Using the latest Armbian image instead of the BTT CB1 image as OS because it gets updates and has the latest kernel (was necessary for wifi adapter drivers) and CPU frequency governor support
  - [Klippain Shake&Tune](https://github.com/Frix-x/klippain-shaketune) (for belt comparison and input shaping)
  - [TMC Autotune](https://github.com/andrewmcgr/klipper_tmc_autotune) with everything set to performance because I had issues with 'silent' tuning
  - Exclude object